Moss Treatment and Control Service Page

 To recap, insist on:

 (a) No pressure washers to be used on your roof!
 Nothing stronger than a garden hose spraying downwards only.
-They need to use a hand scraper, or a wide hoe like scraper as described above, and carefully scrape the moss off.
+They need to use a hand scraper, or a wider hoe like scraper as described above, and carefully scrape the moss off without damaging your roofing.

 (b) To fully clean up their mess and haul that debris away (no illegal dumps).

-(c) A new custom copper roof cap is best to prevent further moss build-up.
+(c) A new custom copper roof ridge and hip caps are best to prevent further moss build-up.

-(d) A moss control powder should be applied to kill the moss and mildew that was missed as well as the moss spores left behind.
+(d) A moss control powder can be applied to kill the moss and mildew that was missed as well as the moss spores left behind, but not to be used on roof with copper gutters.

 (e) Get some leaf protection for your gutters (if you have them) to help minimize the traffic on your roof in the future.

-We can help you with some or all of this, if you live local to the Portland Oregon Metro Area.
-We have a toll free phone number you can use if you are not local, but before calling us, we need you go to our contact info web page where you will find that phone #, and send us an informational e-mail first; going over your situation, digital photos, and your contact information with times to be reached, and we will send you a response e-mail within 24 hours to make arrangements to set up a time to go over your issues and costs.
+We can help you with some of this if you live local to the Portland Oregon Metro Area.
+You can go to our contact info web page to find my cell phone #, but it is best to send me an informational e-mail first; going over your situation, digital photos, and your contact information with times to be reached, and we will send you a response e-mail within 24 hours to make arrangements to set up a time to go over your issues and costs.

 ...